Lucy Samantha Rayner B.Ost MICO DPO obtained her Bachelor of Osteopathy degree in 2005 from the British School of Osteopathy.

 Lucy continued her postgraduate studies at The Institute of Classical Osteopathy with clinical residence at the London Centre for Classical Osteopathy, and has gone on to further postgraduate training in Pregnancy and Obstetrics, and Paediatric Osteopathy with the Foundation of Paediatric Osteopathy, with a further clinical residence at the Osteopathic Centre for Children.

-Lucy is registered with The General Osteopathic Council (GOsC), and The Institute of Classical Osteopathy (ICO), and is a member of the Institute of Osteopathy (iO) and Osteopathic Sports Care Association (OSCA).
+Lucy is registered with The General Osteopathic Council (GOsC), and The Institute of Classical Osteopathy (ICO), and is a member of the Institute of Osteopathy (iO), Osteopathic Sports Care Association (OSCA) Osteopaths for Progress in Headaches and Migraines (OPHM).

 Lucy the Osteopath is available for daytime and late appointments at Anamaya on Wednesdays and Fridays.